 Vacationers should carefully consider potential health hazards when choosing a destination.
 Think about what kind of medical care is at your destination.
 You want to make sure that you can get care if you need it.

-If you are traveling abroad, bring the emergency numbers for each city you will be visiting, as well as the numbers for the American consulate and embassy.
+If you are traveling abroad, bring the emergency numbers for each city you will be visiting, as well as the numbers for the consulate and embassy.

 You should also ask your doctor for referrals to medical centers where the staff speak the same language as you and/or your traveling companion.
 In addition, it would be helpful if you and your traveling companion learn important words in the country's language.
 Words such as doctor, hospital, and cancer can help you to get assistance faster in an emergency.

 Check vaccination requirements.
 Some vaccines needed for entry into certain countries may be contraindicated for those with cancer.
 People with cancer who are receiving immunosuppressive therapies, like chemotherapy or immunotherapy, should not receive live vaccines.
-Inactivated vaccines may produce a weaker response, thus diminishing effectiveness.
+Inactivated vaccines may produce a weaker response, thus reducing effectiveness.

 Those who had their spleen removed will have lower resistance to infection as well.
 In some cases, it may require traveling with antibiotics or avoidance of certain areas where an infection (like malaria) is common.

-In some cancer treatments (like bone marrow or stem cell transplants), revaccination may be required six months after the last treatment.
+In some cancer treatments (like bone marrow or stem cell transplants), revaccination may be required 6 months after the last treatment.
 It is possible that previous immunity is lost during treatment.

 Before your trip, contact your doctor to obtain the following: